laboon/ebook/text/15_testing_basics.md

 Before we get deep into actually writing tests, it behooves us to make sure that we're all on the same page with the theory and terminology of testing.
 This chapter will provide us with the same vocabulary and the theoretical foundation for discussing testing.

-## Equivalence Classes and Expected versus Observed Behavior
+## Equivalence Classes and Behavior

 Imagine that you are in charge of testing a new display for a car tire air pressure sensor.
 The air pressure reading comes in from an external sensor, and it is guaranteed that the air pressure value will be passed in to our display as a 32-bit, signed integer.
 If the air pressure is greater than 35 pounds per square inch (PSI), the `OVERPRESSURE` light should turn on and all other lights should be off.
 If the air pressure is between 0 and 20 PSI, the `UNDERPRESSURE` light should turn on, and all other lights should be off.
 If the air pressure reading comes in as a negative number, the `ERROR` light should come on and all other lights should be off.